 A unique card that refers to itself by name (such as "Luke Skywalker gets...") refers only to the stack it is part of, not to one your opponent controls.
 A unique card referred to by name as a "card" (such as "a Luke Skywalker card") refers to any version of that unique card no matter what zone it is in, unless specified.

 Different Versions with Different Names

 A few unique cards have different names, but treat them as though their names were the same for purposes of the rules for stacking and contesting.
-If they're not on the list, they don't stack or contest:
+Those unique cards include the following: